regresado/raycasting/README.md

 - You somehow ended up with 50 tabs generated from some niche rabbit-hole research on a topic and need to quickly organize them all into maps and workspaces.
 - You use multiple machines regularly and want to be able to access your saved resources across browsers or (without) a browser at all.

-## 📺 Demo Video & Setup Tutorial
+## 📺 Demo & Setup Video

+> [!WARNING]
+> This extension is only tested on Windows but should work cross-platform.
+Feel free to try on MacOS and if you encounter any problems, file an issue!

 https://github.com/user-attachments/assets/d10b786e-c00c-476f-9634-c253c732ee52

-## 🚀 Usage
+## 🚀 Getting Started

 To run this extension, simply:

 1. Clone this repository to your device using `git clone`, navigate (`cd`) into it, install dependencies (`npm install`), and run the `npm run dev` script,
 2. Launch Raycast like usual (alt+space maybe?) and search for "Settings".
 Inside of the Regreso settings menu (from the sidebar), fill in your regreso account credentials (you can create one by signing up with email/password [here](https://regreso.netlify.app/sign-up)) and close settings.
-4. Start using Regreso for Raycast!
+3. Start using Regreso for Raycast!
 You can use the commands described below or search "regreso" globally in Raycast.

-## 🛠️ Developing

-Some useful commands when using or developing the alpha version of this extension include:

-- `npm run dev` / `npm run build`
-- `npm run lint` / `npm run fix-lint`
-- `npm run release`

 ## ⌨️ Commands